lupyuen/lupyuen.github.io/src/expander.md

 BL602 EVB works great for 3 GPIOs, but __doesn't scale well__ beyond that.

 Let's make this better.

+_Shouldn't the pins be defined in Kconfig / menuconfig?_

+Perhaps.
+NuttX on ESP32 defines the pins in __Kconfig and menuconfig.__ [(See this)](https://github.com/apache/incubator-nuttx/blob/master/arch/xtensa/src/esp32/Kconfig#L938-L984)

+But for now, let's keep the Pin Definitions in [__board.h__](https://github.com/lupyuen/incubator-nuttx/blob/pinedio/boards/risc-v/bl602/bl602evb/include/board.h#L38-L59).

 ![Overcome The Limitations](https://lupyuen.github.io/images/expander-title2a.jpg)